 Gather the ingredients.

-Pour the rums, juices, and syrups into a cocktail shaker filled with ice.
+Pour the rums, juices, and syrup into a cocktail shaker, and fill with ice.

-Strain into a collins glass filled with ice.
+Strain into a collins glass filled with fresh ice.

 Garnish with an orange slice and cherry skewer.
 Serve and enjoy.

 Trader Vic's Navy Grog: There is not a big difference in this recipe from Don the Beachcomber's above.
 The key difference is the use of pimento dram (or an allspice syrup) in place of the honey syrup.
 Also, notice that less grapefruit is used here and this is one of the few Navy grog recipes that skip the soda.